fnc12/sqlite_orm/README.md

                    where(eq(&User::firstName, "Tom")));
 ```

 And delete.
 To delete you have to pass id only, not whole object.
 Also we need to explicitly tell which class of object we want to delete.
-Function name is `remove` not `delete` cause `delete` is a reseved word in C++.
+Function name is `remove` not `delete` cause `delete` is a reserved word in C++.

 ```c++
 storage.remove<User>(insertedId)